What is Medication Adherence?

 - Forgetting to take medications

-- Forgetting to call for refills
+- Failing to call for refills

 - Inadequate understanding of dose schedule

-Someone who is newly diagnosed with diabetes may not yet be accustomed to taking their medication when needed.
-This could lead to unintentionally forgetting to take their medications.
 The same could go for refilling their prescriptions.
-If they aren’t refilled on time, there might be a lapse in adherence while the patient waits for their prescription to be filled.
+If they aren’t supplied on time, there might be a lapse in adherence while the patient waits for their prescription to be filled.

-Many diabetics need to inject insulin in order to regulate their blood sugar levels.
-Patients know they need to take insulin, but they may not have the best understanding of how to properly do it.
-There are different types of insulin to inject, the number of injections needed in a day can be different for each person, and when the injections are needed may also vary.
-With so many variables, it can be easy to improperly take the insulin without knowing.
+There are different types of insulin to inject.
+The number of injections needed in a day can differ for each person, and when the injections are needed may also vary.
+With so many variables, improperly taking insulin can be easy without knowing.

 Intentional